BALAKRISHNA-EPPILI/msvsd4bitfadc/README.md

 </p>

-1. Latest version of Ubuntu can be installed from: https://releases.ubuntu.com/focal/
+1. Ubuntu can be installed from: https://releases.ubuntu.com/focal/
-2. Download the LTS version of Ubuntu
+2. Download the Ubuntu

 # Tools Installation